loopwerk/loopwerk.io/content/articles/2025-06-18-garbage-in-garbage-out.md

 Here's another thing AI can't do: design good user experiences.
 Sure, it can implement any interface you describe, but knowing what interface to build?
 That's on you.

 For instance, imagine you're building an admin interface for a content management system.
 An AI might generate a perfectly functional system with all the CRUD operations working correctly.
 But it wouldn't know that your editors need to see a preview of how the article will look on the site before publishing.
 It wouldn't think to add custom actions for common workflows like "duplicate this article as a draft" or "schedule for next Monday at 9 AM".

 These aren't groundbreaking features, but they're the difference between software that technically works and software that people actually enjoy using.

 ## Feature creep is real

-One danger I've noticed when using AI assistants: they're *too* helpful.
+One danger I've noticed when using AI assistants: they're _too_ helpful.
 Ask Claude to add a simple feature, and it might throw in logging, error handling, configuration options, and three different ways to extend it.
 Sounds great until you realize you've just added 500 lines of code for a feature that needed 50.

 Good developers know when to say "no" - to features, to complexity, to clever solutions that solve problems you don't have.
 AI assistants don't have this restraint.
 They'll happily implement whatever you ask for, even if what you're asking for is a bad idea.

 ## You need to spot the problems

 Perhaps most importantly, you need to be able to spot when things go wrong.
-AI-generated code often *looks* right but contains subtle bugs:
+AI-generated code often _looks_ right but contains subtle bugs:

 - Race conditions in concurrent code
 - Memory leaks from retain cycles
 - Security vulnerabilities from improper input validation
 - Performance issues from accidentally doing N+1 queries

 During the Saga parallelization, I caught several of these.
-Claude's concurrent code was mostly correct, but it introduced bugs that would’ve resulted in sites being broken, and with flaky unit tests that didn’t always spot the problem.
+Claude's concurrent code was mostly correct, but it introduced bugs that would've resulted in sites being broken, and with flaky unit tests that didn't always spot the problem.
 Spotting these requires not just knowing the language, but understanding the runtime environment, the platform differences, and the kinds of things that can go wrong.

 ## The future is bright

 AI coding assistants are game-changers.
 I'm writing more code faster than ever before.
 But they're tools, not replacements.
 The need for good developers hasn't gone away - it's just shifted.

 Instead of typing out every line, we're now:

 - Architecting systems that make sense
 - Designing APIs that feel good
 - Spotting problems before they hit production